 What to do there: This is the largest cemetery in Prague and there are 12 separate sections that represent different faiths and cultural groups.
 If you want to learn more about this location on your Prague itinerary, then there are guided tours available that will take you from the older sections to the most modern.
 A variety of famous figures are buried here, so make sure you have a look at the graves of Jan Palach, a student who burned himself to death in protest of the occupation of Czechoslovakia and Pavel Roma, a famous ice skater.

-Why it’s so awesome: If you’re looking for unusual things to do in Prague, then this building must be on your list.
-Completed in 1996, it took 4 years to complete and was designed by Frank Gehry and Vlado Milunic.
+Why it’s so awesome: If you’re looking for unusual things to do in Prague, then the dancing house must be on your list.
+Completed in 1996, it took 4 years to complete and is a fine example of Frank Gehry and Vlado Milunic’s work.
 It sits on riverfront land and is surrounded by 18th and 19th-century architecture, so the building looks shockingly out of place where it is!
-It was championed by Vaclav Havel, who later become the president of Czechoslovakia and wanted to build a cultural center by the river.
+It’s one of the top tourist attractions for good reason!

-What to do there: This building really is picture worthy.
+What to do there: The dancing house really is picture-worthy.
 It curves in on itself like it’s taken a great punch and contrasts nicely against the stately buildings on either side.
-The building is full of offices that aren’t open to the public, but you can visit the lobby and there’s also a restaurant on the 7th floor.
+The building is full of offices that aren’t open to the public, but you can visit the lobby and there’s also a restaurant on the 7th floor of the dancing house.
 The restaurant has a rooftop patio for taking photos, so take your camera and you’ll get some great shots of the Vltava River and Prague Castle.

 Why it’s so awesome: This was once a civilian bunker, located beneath Prague’s Parukarka hill, and is a symbol of the fear that gripped the people during the Cold War.
 These types of bunkers sprung up all over Europe but were especially common in the Eastern Bloc as the communist economies focused on the very real possibility of invasion.
 This bunker was meant to protect civilians during a nuclear attack rather than to house them for the years afterwards.